Consistent truncations of supergravity and $\frac{1}{2}$-BPS RG flows in $4d$ SCFTs: Discussion, conclusions and future work

 Let us start with a brief summary.
 In this work we have exploited the power of consistent Kaluza--Klein truncations of supergravity to study 1/2-BPS RG flows in a large class of four-dimensional superconformal field theories in the holographic limit.
 Included in this class are certain examples of the $\mathcal{N}=2$ class-$\mathcal{S}$ theories of \cite{Gaiotto:2009we}, as well as their massive deformations described by the $\mathcal{N}=1$ ``Sicilian" gauge theories introduced in \cite{Benini:2009mz}.

-As a consequence of the plurality of the available uplifts to higher-dimensional supergravity (either to eleven dimensions or Massive IIA), these same five-dimensional solutions can in fact describe supersymmetry preserving RG flows in infinite families in four-dimensional SCFTs.
+As a consequence of the plurality of the available uplifts to higher-dimensional supergravity (either to eleven dimensions or Massive IIA), these same five-dimensional solutions can in fact describe supersymmetry preserving RG flows in infinite families of four-dimensional SCFTs.
 This provides yet another interesting realisation of universality in strongly coupled holographic field theories.
+Along this line, qualitatively similar universalities were observed in \cite{Bobev:2017uzs}.
 We have studied certain aspects of the dual field theories, like those encoded in linearised fluctuations around particular backgrounds.
 Importantly we described `universal' quantities, for which the data defining the UV CFT decouples from the details of the flow.

 Our results encourage a number of interesting directions in which future efforts could be focused.
 One example is the landscape of {\it non}--supersymmetric RG flows in these SCFTs.
 As indicated in section \ref{sec:Nis2Theory}, when $l = -1$, the five-dimensional theory has two $AdS_5$ solutions.
 Only one of these is supersymmetric, but the two are in fact quite close to one another in field space.
 For example, their radii satisfy